This is the third post on a RTW planning series.

 While it is usually cheaper to buy tours once at your destination, it is always good to have an idea of prices beforehand and to reserve them if they are popular and get fully booked in advance.

 Shop among various tour operators or directly at the museum/sight website to find the best prices.
+I recommend checking Viator to get a good idea of the tours available at each destination and have a price range.
+Also, if it’s high season, I recommend booking ahead.

 Also, activities are not only tours; they also include nights out, movies, parties, and other fun stuff that might come unexpectedly along the way.